paulveillard/cybersecurity-pki/PKI-Architecture.md

 - Public key infrastructure, or PKI, is often talked about as a type of cyber security technology or framework — but it’s more than that.
 You likely know that the term relates to encryption, but do you actually know what it does or how PKI works?

+There are two things PKI does to secure communications:

+- **Authentication** — This ensures that the other party is the legitimate server/individual that you’re trying to communicate with.
+- **Encryption** — This makes sure that no other parties can read your communications.

+To better understand how PKI works, we first need to make this whole process all a more understandable.
+So, let’s consider the SSL certificate that this website is using as an example.
+See the padlock icon in your browser?
+That means this website is using an SSL certificate, which is based on PKI.
+SSL uses PKI to do two things:

+Your browser authenticates that it’s connected to the correct server that’s owned by thesslstore.com.
+All of the data that passes between your browser and our web server is encrypted.

+**In a more technical sense, PKI is a combination of cryptographic technologies, policies and procedures that you use to secure data in the digital world and to authenticate yourself.
+The term also relates to the issuance, use, storage, distribution, management, and revocation of digital certificates and keys — also known as the certificate lifecycle — as well as the entities that issue them.**

+In a roundabout way, what all of this means is that public key encryption is a two-key (asymmetric) cryptosystem that protects everything you do and the information you send and receive online.
+From the ecommerce transactions on your website to the emails that you send within your organization that contain sensitive information, the data is secure thanks to PKI

+> The main function of PKI is to distribute public keys to the right devices, software, and users who need them.
+This means that PKI is all about ensuring that your sensitive data doesn’t fall into the wrong hands.

 ### 1.2 - Publicly trusted and Privately trusted PKI